Faculty and Staff Resources

 Presentations

-The symposium is open to students of all classes, and is intended to showcase all forms of student intellectual inquiry, including the following:
+The symposium is open to students of all years, and is intended to showcase all forms of student intellectual inquiry, including the following:

 Class Presentations

-Most of our oral presentation sessions will involve four 15-minute presentations by individual students from different disciplines on a common theme to form a 75-minute session.
-However, some presentations are from an entire class on group work.
-An all-class presentation can be for an entire 75-minute session with one group presentation or multiple individual 15-minute presentations on the shared topic.
+While most sessions will involve four individual, 15-minute presentations by students from different disciplines on a common theme, forming a 75-minute session, some sessions can feature an entire class or large group presenting on a collective project.
+Such presentations can fill an entire 75-minute session, with one presentation involving several voices or multiple individual 15-minute presentations on the shared topic.

 Language Policy